Tharg the Mighty

 Tharg the Mighty or The Mighty One is the fictional editor of the British science fiction comic 2000 AD.
 The character was introduced on the cover of the first issue in 1977 and is one of only two characters to appear in almost every issue of the comic, the other being Judge Dredd.
-Tharg rarely appears in stories but strips involving him have been written by such notable writers as Alan Grant, Alan Moore and John Wagner, albeit usually credited to "TMO" – "The Mighty One".
+Tharg occasionally appears in stories, and strips involving him have been written by such notable writers as Alan Grant, Alan Moore and John Wagner, albeit usually credited to "TMO" – "The Mighty One".

 Characterisation

 Tharg is depicted as an alien from Quaxxann, a fictional planet that orbits the star Betelgeuse.
 The character has green skin, a white mohawk hairstyle and a red device called the rosette of Sirius on his forehead.
 He is written and performed for comic effect as an authoritarian egoist.
 He eats polystyrene cups.

 Tharg writes the comic's introduction, answers letters, and doles out prizes to readers (for artwork or story suggestions) - winners could choose payment either in pounds sterling or in "galactic groats".
 Tharg speaks mostly in English, but with various pithy Betelgusian aphorisms thrown in for colour.

 In addition to the editorial duties in 2000 AD being attributed to Tharg, all writing, art, lettering, sub-editing and PR is attributed to malcontent, feckless and long-suffering droids that appear as caricatures of their actual counterparts.

 In one episode, a Tharg suit in the comic's office was explained as a skin that Tharg had shed.